Tufalpha1/Tufalpha1/README.md

 ##### Hi there 👋
 I'm zayn.
-I'm a Cybersecurity student and a Full Stack Web Developer.
+A Cybersecurity student and a Full Stack Web Developer.
 ---------------------------------------------------------------------

 ### Skills